 By providing customer assistance for making purchases, and even upselling and cross-selling the product, the chatbots act as salesmen, or should we say sales bots?
 Based on previous transaction and order history, the chatbot uses conversational intelligence to suggest complementary products that the customer may like while placing the order.
 With higher conversion rates and lower costs per lead conversion, revenues are higher when using chatbots.

 Chatbots are the perfect example of AI’s capability to respond to customers based on a given set of rules and functions.
-With more chatbot integration in e-commerce, the need to have access through multiple touchpoints is being felt.
+With more chatbot integration in e-commerce, the need to have access to multiple touchpoints is being felt.
 So the newer chatbots are being accessed through text messages, in-chat messaging or built-in messaging apps like the Facebook Messenger.
 With so many functionalities in e-commerce, you will thus come across dedicated chatbots serving niche demands of e-commerce visitors (we shall discuss this in forthcoming blogs).

 E-commerce is a very dynamic platform with dozens to hundreds of products added every day, and categories constantly updated.
 So chatbots built for e-commerce need to deeply integrate the ERP, and CMS with the CRM (Customer Relationship Management) policy of the company.
 A chatbot’s ability to instantly find whether a product has arrived in stock that day, trace the status of backorders, track shipment and delivery schedules in real-time, is what makes it stand out.